 First, take a look at our list of fixes for the most common iPhone 12 problems.
 It will take you through fixes for common issues like broken Bluetooth and busted Wi-Fi.

 If you can’t find a fix for your issue(s) in our guides, you’ll want to check Apple’s discussion forums and see if someone has a fix for your problem(s).

 If you can’t find anything there, it’s time to get in touch with Apple.
-You can do so via the company’s support account on Twitter.
-You can also get in contact with Apple Support via the company’s website.
+You can get in contact with Apple Support via the company’s website.

 If you’re unfamiliar with the downgrade process our iOS downgrade guide will walk you through everything you need to know before you make the move.

 What’s Next for the iPhone 12

 If your phone is struggling on iOS 17.3.1 or an older version of iOS, help is on the way.

 Apple’s confirmed a new iOS 17.4 update for the iPhone 12 series and the software is currently in beta testing ahead of its release in March.

 If your phone’s really struggling, you might try downloading the iOS 17.4 beta and see if performance improves.
 If it doesn’t, you can always downgrade back to stable software.